nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

 `NodeNetworkConfigurationEnactment` (Enactment).

 A Policy describes what is the desired network configuration on cluster nodes.
 It is created by users and applies cluster-wide.
-User needs to ensure that only one policy is in progress at a time.
-Creating a new policy before existing one finishes has undefined behaviour.
 An Enactment, on the other hand, is a read-only object that carries execution state of a Policy per each Node.

+Multiple policies can be created at a time, but users need to avoid inter-policy dependencies.
+If two policies need to be applied in specific order, they should form a single policy.

 Policies are applied on a node via NetworkManager.
 Thanks to this, the configuration is persistent on the node and survives reboots.

-:warning: Only one policy can be in progress at a time.
+:warning: Changing a policy that is in progress has undefined behaviour.

 ## Creating interfaces